isomerpages/mlaw-corp/news/speeches/_posts/2024-08-28-post-Breakfast Launch of the SIDRA Survey 2024 Final Report.md

 ---
-title: Breakfast Launch of the SIDRA Survey 2024 Final Report
+title: Speech by Minister of State, Ministry of Law and Ministry of Transport, Mr Murali Pillai SC, at Breakfast Launch of the SIDRA Survey 2024 Final Report
 permalink: /breakfast-launch-of-the-sidra-survey-2024-final-report/
 date: 2024-08-28
 layout: post